 Rapé.
 There are many blends of rapé.
 Some of them can only be found where they are produced, others can be purchased online too.
 I use Shiva Power rapé in my ceremonies, a shamanic snuff I produce myself here in Goa which is meant as a tool to increase the energy of the body, and sharpen the focus of the mind.
 It is ideal for cleansing, releasing negative energy, and grounding.
 As an alternative, I use Full Moon rapé, a more meditative snuff meant as a tool to delve into meditation.
 Thanks to its feminine nature it’s ideal for channeling practices and connecting to a higher level of consciousness.

 Applicators.
 The rapé applicator to self-deliver rapé is the kuripe: a small v-shaped pipe that is by far the most popular rapé pipe.
 But the ceremonial rapé pipe by definition is the tepi, a long applicator that allows delivering the snuff to another person.
 As the shaman of your ceremony, you need a tepi.
-The ideal length between 8 to 15 inches: the ideal distance between the shaman and the receiver.
+The ideal length is between 8 to 15 inches: the ideal distance between the shaman and the receiver.

 Carpet.
 The carpet is the space between the shaman and the receiver.
 To understand it, imagine an altar with two sides.
 The carpet is important because it is where you will keep the rapé, the applicator, and the other objects you want to be part of the rapè ceremony.
 A popular choice is the shipibo, a cloth traditionally made by the Shipibo-Conibo population of the Amazon forest.
 I live in India, so instead of a shipibo I use traditional Indian cloth because it is my belief that an authentic ceremony must arise from the combination of tradition and personal experience.